firstmatecloud/guidelines-repo-example/microservices/nodejs/GUIDELINES.md

 ## Docker

-* We use node:x-alpine as a base image
+* We always use alpine node images as a base image in Dockerfiles.
+* Use a fixed version number in a docker source image, not 'latest'